-The formation of a baby’s teeth begins in utero around 6 weeks gestation and goes through 4 stages of development.
+A baby’s teeth formation begins in utero around 6 weeks gestation and goes through 4 stages of development.
 Between 4 -7 months old, around the middle of the first year after birth, the baby’s teeth start to poke through their gum line.
-The first teeth are usually the central incisors otherwise known as the bottom two front teeth followed by the top central incisors.
+The first teeth are usually the central incisors, otherwise known as the bottom two front teeth, followed by the top central incisors.
 (1)

 Symptoms of teething can include:

-- Mild skin rash around the mouth
+Mild skin rash around the mouth

-- Swelling, soreness and redness of the gums
+Swelling, soreness, and redness of the gums

-- Irritability and crying
+Irritability and crying

-- Wanting extra comfort
+Wanting extra comfort

-- Biting and want to chew
+Biting and wanting to chew

 Teething Relief For Baby

 Biting feels good when gums are sore.
-A teether to gnaw on, putting pressure on their sore gums gives some relief.
-A teether with parts your baby can chew on for front teeth as well as the molars allows them to reach all the tender areas.
+A teether to gnaw on puts pressure on their sore gums and gives some relief.
+A teether with parts your baby can chew on for the front teeth and the molars allows them to reach all the tender areas.
 Teethers are made from a variety of materials.
-Since it is going in your baby’s mouth, you will want to choose one that is made of safe materials.
-Plastic teethers may contain phthalates which is an endocrine disruptor and should be avoided.
+Since it is going into your baby’s mouth, you will want to choose one made of safe materials.
+Plastic teethers may contain phthalates which are endocrine disruptors and should be avoided.
 (2) Silicone teethers are a much better option.
 (3) Natural wood and cloth teethers are a natural option.

-Soak a washcloth with water, chamomile tea or chamomile hydrosol (4), roll it tightly and pop it in the freezer.
+Soak a washcloth with water, chamomile tea, or chamomile hydrosol (4), roll it tightly, and pop it in the freezer.
 After it freezes, your baby can chew on it between nursings.
 The cold will help numb the inflamed gums.
 Chamomile is calming, soothing and reduces pain.
-It can help a fussy baby relax and fall asleep easier while they are teething.
+It can help a fussy baby relax and fall asleep easier while teething.